Home Compare AMD vs MTSI

 Advanced Micro Devices vs MACOM Technology Solutions Holdings: Which Stock Looks Stronger in 2026?

-Advanced Micro Devices holds the cleaner structural position, with stability as the main driver and profitability adding further support.
+The structural profiles are close, with Advanced Micro Devices carrying a narrow edge on stability.
 MACOM Technology Solutions still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 INDUSTRY COMPARISON